hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 view of the order’s status and contents.
 Siloed views of order data can lead to misalignment and result in undesirable outcomes such as a customer dispute.
-Hyperledger Grid Purchase Order aims to address this challenge by providing a mechanism for trade partners to collaborate on the creation and modification of a purchase order, all while enjoying a shared view into the state of the order.
+Hyperledger Grid Purchase Order aims to address this challenge by providing a secure mechanism for trade partners to collaborate on the creation and modification of a purchase order, all while enjoying a shared view into the state of the order.

+Trade partner communication is more secure and streamlined with Hyperledger Grid Purchase Order through signed transactions, user permissions, and shared state managed by consensus.
+Grid Purchase Order requires transactions are signed, which is supported but not required by traditional communication methods.
+The signing key is further validated against the organization's permissions using Hyperledger Grid Pike, ensuring only authorized users are able to make changes to the shared state.
+Once a Grid Purchase Order transaction is validated, the shared state is updated and managed by consensus.
+This removes the need for traditional back and forth messages to ensure communication has been successful.

 The design allows a buyer to order a specified quantity of goods and services from a seller for a single shipment to a single location.
 The business use case